zilexa/autosetup-VERO4K_RPi/README.md

 .
 ### FEATURES (1 = will be installed, 0= will be skipped):
 NOTE: every application installed will show up in MyOSMC > Apps.
-You can start/stop the apps from there (except OpenVPN).
+You can start/stop the apps from there using your TV remote.

 #### DynamicDNS=1
 Schedules your Dynamic DNS update URL to be called every 4 hrs.